 Commercial laying hens are kept in one of the following types of system.

 Barren battery cages were banned throughout Europe from 1 January 2012, but 'enriched' battery cages are still legally permitted.
-Battery cages now have to provide 600cm squared useable space per bird, less than the size of an A4 piece of paper each, and limited facilities for perching, nesting and scratching.
-But we don't believe they meet the full needs of the birds.
+Battery cages now have to provide 600cm squared useable space per bird - that's less than the size of an A4 piece of paper each - and limited facilities for perching, nesting and scratching.
+We don't believe this meets the full needs of the birds.

 Each wire cage typically houses around 80 hens.
 There's no limit on how high the cage tiers can be stacked.